Polkadot-Blockchain-Academy/pba-book/content/sustainable-opengov/slides.md

 <pba-flex center>

-- Contributors providing detailed reviews without compensation structure
+- Contributors providing detailed reviews without or with only a limited compensation structure
 - Legal risk if project fails or funds are misallocated
-- Time spent on reviews without predefined compensation structures may affect overall contributor workload
+- Time spent on reviews without predefined or suitable compensation structures may affect overall contributor workload
 - May create challenging incentives for broader participation

 </pba-flex>